The Power of Partnerships

 The following organizations have signed Letters of Intent to contribute finances, infrastructure and/or programming for one or more proposed projects, demonstrating an unprecedented investment in Spokane’s future:

-As of March 2025, these groups are planning to commit over $11 million to Together Spokane.
+As of May 2025, these groups are planning to commit over $11 million to Together Spokane.

 By uniting under a shared vision, these partners are shaping vibrant spaces that enhance education, recreation, and community wellness.
 This collaboration spans public institutions and private organizations to ensure that Spokane residents of all ages, from youth to seniors, benefit from expanded opportunities and lasting community impact.